 At this point, I could have used more stain to hide the knicks and marks on the rest of the chair, but I decided to paint to make all those patched imperfections disappear.
 So if you’re working on your own chair, you can leave it as-is if you like.

-After all is said and done here’s the chair all ready to go.
+Here’s the chair all ready to go.
+Yay!

 It was fairly easy to do with a few simple tools, and giving it a whole new life brought a smile to my face.
 Aren’t those the kinds of projects you love to do too?